Eiko Ishioka

 posthumous nomination in the same category for her work in Tarsem Singh's 2012 fantasy comedy film Mirror Mirror.
+She was also nominated for three Tony Awards for her set and costume design in M. Butterfly and costume design in Spider-Man: Turn Off the Dark.

 Life and career

 Ishioka was born in Tokyo to a commercial graphic designer father and a housewife mother.
 Although her father encouraged her interest in art as a child, he discouraged her desire to follow him into the business.
 She graduated from the Tokyo National University of Fine Arts and Music.
 As director of costume design for opening ceremony of 2008 Beijing Olympics, Ishioka found inspiration from art pieces such as Greek statues and African helmets.
 As a result, a large number of costumes that are able to visualize fabric texture, actions, and aura were designed under her hands.

 Advertising career

 Ishioka began her career with the advertising division of the cosmetics company Shiseido in 1961 and won Japan's most prestigious advertising award four years later.
 Ishioka was discovered by Tsuji Masuda, who created Parco Ikebukuro from the ailing Marubutsu Department Store.
 When Parco did well and expanded to a Shibuya location in 1973, Ishioka designed Parco Shibuya's first 15-second commercial for the grand opening with "a tall, thin black woman, dressed in a black bikini, dancing with a very small man in a Santa Claus outfit".
 She became deeply involved in Parco's image.
 Her last Parco campaign involved Faye Dunaway as "face of Parco" wearing black, on a black chair against a black wall, and peeling and eating an egg in one minute as "a film for Parco."
 She became its chief art director in 1971; her work there is noted for several campaigns featuring Faye Dunaway and for its open and surreal eroticism.
 In 1983, she ended her association with Parco and opened her own design firm.

 In 2003, she designed the logo for the Houston Rockets.